KavinPalanichamy/BachelorThesis/README.md

 *   **Stability:** The system is able to maintain the ball within a reasonable area around the setpoint.
 *   **Settling Time:** The time it takes for the ball to settle near the setpoint after a disturbance was around 3.8 seconds.
-*   **Steady-State Error:**A slight steady-state error of approximately 25mm was observed primarily due to inherent biases of the system.
+*   **Steady-State Error:** A slight steady-state error of approximately 25mm was observed primarily due to inherent biases of the system.
-*   **Trajectory Tracking:** The system was able to track predefined trajectories, including circles, infinity symbols, and squares
+*   **Trajectory Tracking:** The system was able to track predefined trajectories, including circles, infinity symbols, and squares.

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">